Housing Grants – How to Apply for Housing Help?

 USDA Home Grant Program

-If you are looking for grants for single mothers for housing repairs rather than a purchase, and you live in a rural area rather than an urban one, you may be able to get help from the USDA.
+If you are looking for housing grants for single mothers for home repairs rather than a purchase, and you live in a rural area rather than an urban one, you may be able to get help from the USDA.
 They offer grants for single mothers and other low-income individuals to use to rehabilitate and repair their housing.
 The grant portion of this program is only available to those aged 62 and older, but the loan is quite affordable, repayable over 20 years at just 1 percent interest.
 The Rural Repair and Rehabilitative Loan and Grant (http://www.rurdev.usda.gov/) is available in amounts of up to $20,000 for loans and $7,500 for grants.

 USDA Direct Housing Loans